joaomelo/scriptz/README.md

 The project has limited ambitions.
 The current set of features and their API can be considered stable from now on.

-I expect to apply the package to more projects to build confidence in its reliability and fix the undoubtedly coming bugs before the first major version promotion.
+I expect to apply the package to more projects before the first major version promotion.
+It will build confidence in its reliability and fix the undoubtedly coming bugs.

 If you want to talk, feel free to contact me via [social media](https://joao.melo.plus).